Report on Government Services 2023

 Recurrent cost per weighted separation

 ‘Recurrent cost per weighted separation’ is the average cost of providing care for an admitted patient (overnight stay or same day) adjusted for casemix.
-Casemix adjustment takes account of variation in the relative complexity of the patient’s clinical condition and of the hospital services provided, but not other influences on length of stay.
+Casemix adjustment takes account of variation in the relative complexity of a patient’s clinical condition and of the hospital services provided, but not other influences on length of stay.

 Capital cost per weighted separation